 Characteristics: You’re an Earth Ox if you’re born in 1949 or in 2009.
 In 2020, you’re 71 or 11 years old.
 Your lucky number is 26.

-Personality: The Earth Ox doesn't like to express his feelings.
+Personality: The person born in the Year of the Earth Ox doesn't like to express his feelings.
 Patience, stability and perseverance give the Earth Ox efficiency in action, despite a tendency to persist even when it's time to give up and move on, and a rather slow work rate.

 🛠 Metal Ox